KarolDawidG/Authentication-React_Express/README.md

 ## Other usefull scripts:
  - ###  `npm run prettier`
- --> npx prettier --write \"**/*.{js,ts,tsx}\" --ignore-path .prettierignore This script uses the Prettier tool to automatically format files in the project.
+   -- npx prettier --write \"**/*.{js,ts,tsx}\" --ignore-path .prettierignore
+ #### This script uses the Prettier tool to automatically format files in the project.

-Open your web browser and navigate to http://localhost:3000 to access the application.

 # Features
+ - Creating, editing, saving, and deleting multiple-choice tests
+ - Ability to export and import data to a txt file
+ - Performing A, B, and C multiple-choice tests
  - User Authentication
  - User Registration
  - Password Reset